musselwhizzle/Focus-Points/README.md

 Metadata viewer
 --------
 The plugin also features a metadata viewer with live search.
-This comes in handy eg. for viewing information like FocusDistance from Maker Notes, which Lightroom doesn't read and display via its UI:
+This comes in handy eg. for viewing information like FocusDistance from Maker Notes section, which Lightroom doesn't read and display via its UI:

 <img src="screens/metadata1.jpg" alt="Screenshot" style="width: 200px;"/>
 <img src="screens/metadata2.jpg" alt="Screenshot" style="width: 200px;"/>